James Jennings (footballer): Cheltenham Town

 On 26 May 2016 he signed for Cheltenham Town.
 He scored his first goal for Cheltenham in an EFL Trophy tie against Blackpool on 30 August 2016.

 A day later it was announced on deadline day that he had joined Cheltenham's League Two rivals Morecambe on loan until January 2017.

 Wrexham

 Jennings signed for Wrexham on a loan deal until the end of the 2016–17 season, following in the footsteps of his younger brother Connor who left The Racecourse to join Tranmere the previous season.
 Following his release from Cheltenham at the end of the season, he resigned with Wrexham on a 2-year deal on 23 May.

 Stockport County

-Following his release from Wrexham, Jennings joined Stockport County on 16 July 2020.
+Jennings joined his hometown club Stockport County alongside his Brother Connor Jennings on 16 July 2020.

 On 5 August 2021, Jennings announced his retirement from football following knee surgery and advice from a knee consultant.

-Coaching Career
+Coaching career

 In July 2022, Jennings was appointed to the newly created role of Head of Professional Player Support at Stockport County having continued to be involved at the club since his retirement twelve months prior.